 • Fruit

-Make "grow foods," or healthy foods, relevant to your child's interests.
-Call healthy foods "soccer foods," "baseball foods," or "ballet foods" and emphasize the fact that these foods will help your child excel in his or her preferred interests.
+You can extend this strategy by making “grow foods” relevant to your child’s interests.
+Call healthy foods “soccer foods,” “baseball foods,” or “ballet foods” and emphasize the fact that these foods will help your child excel in his or her preferred interests.
+The better your body and mind is fueled, the better your performance.